rabbitmq/omq/README.md

 ```
 ./omq stomp-amqp
 ```
-will publish via STOMP and consume via AMQP 1.0 (see below for the topic/queue/routing key details).
+will publish via STOMP and consume via AMQP 1.0.
+Note that starting with RabbitMQ 4.0, RabbitMQ doesn't automatically declare queues for AMQP-1.0 subscriber, so a queue would need to exist for this example to work; if you want `omq` to declare a queue, use `--queues`; see below for more about topic/queue/routing key details).

 A more complex example:
 ```
-./omq mqtt-amqp --publishers 10 --consumers 1 --rate 1 --size 100 \
+./omq mqtt-amqp --publishers 10 --publish-to 'sensor/%d' --rate 1 --size 100 \
-                --publish-to 'sensor/%d' --consume-from '/topic/sensor.#'
+                --consumers 1 --consume-from /queues/sensors --amqp-binding-key 'sensor.#' --queues classic
 ```
 will start 10 MQTT publishers, each publishing 1 message a second, with 100 bytes of payload, to the `amq.topic` exchange (default for the MQTT plugin) with the topic/routing key of `sensor/%d`, where the `%d` is the ID of the publisher (from 1 to 10).
-It will also start a single AMQP 1.0 consumer that consumes all those messages thanks to a wildcard subscription.
+It will also start a single AMQP 1.0 consumer that consumes all those messages by declaring a classic queue `sensors` with a wildcard subscription.

 If the publishing and consuming protocol is the same, you can use abbreviated commands: `amqp` instead of `amqp-amqp`, `stomp` instead of `stomp-stomp` and `mqtt` instead of `mqtt-mqtt`.